Updated, January 2023

 3. Explore Deeper

 Consider choosing an area of Whistler you haven’t been to and really exploring it.
 I’ve been in Whistler for 15 years and I still find myself turned around in the weaving trails of Lost Lake Park.
 The area can be exhilarating on a cross-country bike ride, make for a challenging trail run, a leisurely walk with wanders out onto its floating docks, a peaceful picnic by the lake or splashy fun with the toddlers or a member of the hairy, tail-toting crew in tow.
-The Whistler Museum has recently added an additional layer of information to Lost Lake’s Nature Trail with QR codes that you can scan to find out information on the trees, wildlife and surrounding area.
-One park – many days of fun.

 How many days do you think it takes to explore two gigantic, ancient mountains?
 Many.
 Whistler Blackcomb’s alpine trails take you to pristine lakes, wildflower meadows and viewpoints of the Coast Mountains range that will take your breath away.

 There are 50 kilometres of trail to explore, but we’d suggest breaking that up a bit.
 If you like a challenge then you could opt for the Ascent Trail on Blackcomb Mountain, which goes from the bottom of the mountain to the Rendezvous Lodge (6.1 kilometres with a total elevation gain of 1,200 metres).
 We’d recommend a day spent at the Scandianve Spa after that one.